-Demonstrate to the students the steps of changing font and font size.
+Demonstrate to the students the steps of changing font size and font color.

 Introduce highlighting feature of Word as marking important text and placing a coloured rectangle over it.

 Show to the students the steps involved in highlighting text.

 Share with the students about the Bold, Italic and Underline features and the method of applying these features to the text.